 In the first of a series of articles, VHS Revival looks back at some of horror‘s most exemplary trailers.
 How many do you remember?

 The Burning (1981)

 The original trailer is equally memorable.
-Based around a camp tale about the infamous Cropsy (Lou David), it focuses on a series of iconic images of our beautifully silhouetted monster wielding his equally iconic garden shears.
-It also features some spine-tingling music, while offering glimpses of the infamously brutal canoe scene which sees a whole group of teenagers snipped to bloody ribbons.
+Based on a real-life camp tale involving the infamous Cropsy, it focuses on a series of iconic images of our beautifully silhouetted monster wielding his equally iconic garden shears.
+It also features some spine-tingling music, offering glimpses of the infamously brutal canoe scene which sees a whole group of teenagers snipped to bloody ribbons.
 As our gravel-voiced narrator so ominously declares, “What happened one summer five years ago is about to happen again, and again, and AGAIN!”